Aya clan: Etymology

 In recent times, the character for "Aya (漢)" is analogous with the ancient Han dynasty, hence why the character is heavily associated with China today.
 However, looking at the character's etymology, it is believed to have been used more leniently than its modern equivalent.
-The pronunciation of "Aya (あや)", as mentioned above, is believed to have derived from the "Kingdom of Aya (安邪国)" and was only given the character of Han (漢) later on.
+The pronunciation of "Aya (あや)" is believed to have derived from the "Kingdom of Aya (安邪国)" and was only given the character of Han (漢) later on.
 Similar to "Hata (はた)" being written as "Qin (秦)" but having roots in the Koreanic word "Pada/Hada (波多)", and "Kara (から)" being written as "Tang (唐)" but having roots in the "Kingdom of Kara (加羅国)", it is believed to have been directly associated with Korean kingdoms at first, then later expanded to China over several millennia, adopting different characters and interchanging when necessary.

 Similar usage of Chinese characters has been observed in Korean as well, with Koreans using "Han (韓; 漢; 幹; 刊)" to represent the native word "Han (한)" meaning "big" or "grand" using the Idu system.
 Interestingly, the native Korean word "Han" which is directly associated with the Samhan or "three Hans" of Korea, is believed to be the root of the word "Kara" in Japanese as the word "Han" would have been pronounced as "Kar" in Old Korean.
 Therefore, pronunciations such as "Aya; Hata; Kara" (despite stemming from different roots) were likely brought over by Korean immigrants, whose descendants later incorporated more influential characters to better represent themselves.

-Relations with the Aya clans

-Japanese scholars have indicated that Yamatonoaya clan and other "Aya (漢)" clans were all related and that they were generally classified under the same ethnic group.
-These mainly included: the Aya clan (漢氏), the Yamatonoaya clan (東漢氏/倭漢氏) and the Kawachinoaya clan (西漢氏/河内漢氏).
-It is said that the Yamatonoaya clan Kawachinoaya clan, and the Aya clan, though not from the same founder, were ethnically related, most likely all immigrating from Paekche.
-This is due to clans with similar names, such as the Ayahito clan (漢人氏) coming from Paekche.

-Kawachinoaya clan in particular, is thought to be related with the Yamatonoaya clan.
-The clan was one of the clans first founded by the scholar Wani (alongside clans such as the Kawachinofumi clan [西文氏]) who arrived in Japan from the kingdom of Paekche who helped spread the use of the Chinese Writing system in Japan.
-According to Japanese scholars, Wani and Achi no Omi founded Kawachinoaya and Yamatonoaya clan respectively, both being of Paekche origin and influential ethnic Koreans in Japan at the time.
-They shared the same character "Aya" but separated one another with the use of cardinal directions ("Kawachi; 西" meaning West and "Yamato; 東" meaning East) as Wani's Kawachinoaya clan resided in "Furuichikoori (河内国古市郡)", (present day Furuichigun (古市郡) in Osaka) located in the west of Japan, while Achi no Omi and his Yamatonoaya clan resided in the Yamato Kingdom found in the east.
+Yamato no Aya clan